 Mostly you’re wasting your time with these too as ticketing proxies.
 Although it does heavily depend on who and how many people you are sharing with them.
 Unfortunately it’s normally a large number of people who you have no idea of what they’re doing.
 If any of them are involved in buying tickets or worse using a Ticketmaster Bot badly then you’ve had it.
 Ticketmaster will probably already have these addresses logged and will be waiting to add you accounts to it’s blacklist too.

 The problem is that irrespective of how careful you are there are more people sharing than with private proxies.
-Someone somewhere will get each IP address of these proxies banned.
+Someone somewhere will have their ticket bots spamming these servers and will get each IP address of these proxies banned.

 Static Dedicated Residential Proxies

 Here we have more possibilities of success with some potentially private proxies but there are still risks.
 If you are allocated proxy servers with say twenty virgin IP addresses from a residential IP range (never used before with Ticketmaster) then you should be fine initially.
 The problem is how often you can use them especially if they’re not rotated regularly.
 Also dedicated residential proxies tend to come at a premium price so can be very expensive for what they are.

 It really depends on scale whether this option is viable.
 If you refine your process, don’t overuse the proxies and can generate reliable income using your method then it’s a good option to use dedicated proxies like this.
 Remember this applies to proxies with residential addresses not datacentre ones (see later point).

 Phew a long name for a very specific requirement, but probably the best option for those serious in bossing Ticketmaster.
 If you’ve made some investment in a Ticketmaster Bot (which is another wise move), then you should be looking at proper ticketing proxies like this.